DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/index.md

 }
 ```

-These methods should output the desired information at certain moments during test run.
+These methods should output the desired information at certain moments during the test run.

-* **reportTaskStart** - fires when a test task is started, that is at the beginning of testing.
+* **reportTaskStart** - fires when a test task starts, which happens at the beginning of testing.

-* **reportFixtureStart** - fires each time a fixture is started.
+* **reportFixtureStart** - fires each time a fixture starts.

-* **reportTestDone** - fires each time a test is finished.
+* **reportTestDone** - fires each time a test ends.

-* **reportTaskDone** - fires when the entire task is finished, that is at the end of testing.
+* **reportTaskDone** - fires when the entire task ends, which happens at the end of testing.

-All the required data is provided to these methods through their parameters.
+All the required data is provided for these methods through their parameters.

-To output information, use [helper methods](helper-methods.md) and libraries.
+To output this information, use [helper methods](helper-methods.md) and libraries.
 TestCafe will mixin the helper methods to the reporter, so that you can access the helper methods by using `this`.

 In the `src/index.js` file, you can also enable or disable coloring of the reporter output by using the `noColors` property.
 To color the output, use the [chalk](helper-methods.md#chalk) helper method.

 **Example**

-The following example demonstrates how you can implement four main methods,
+The following example demonstrates how you can implement the four main methods,
-so that a generated report contains information about user agents used for testing,
+so that the generated report contains information about user agents used for testing,
-a result of individual test execution, summary information about passed/failed tests,
+the result of individual test execution, summary information about passed/failed tests,
-and overall duration of tests.
+and the overall duration of the tests.

 ```js
 reportTaskStart (startTime, userAgents, testCount) {